quicwg/ops-drafts/draft-ietf-quic-manageability.md

-QUIC is expected to evolve rapidly, so new versions, both experimental and IETF standard versions, will be deployed on the Internet more often than with traditional Internet- and transport-layer protocols.
-Use of the version number field for traffic recognition will therefore behave differently than with these traditional protocols.
+QUIC is expected to evolve rapidly, so new versions, both experimental and IETF standard versions, will be deployed on the Internet more often than with other commonly deployed Internet- and transport-layer protocols.
+Use of the version number field for traffic recognition will therefore behave differently than with these protocols.
 Using a particular version number to recognize valid QUIC traffic is likely to persistently miss a fraction of QUIC flows, and completely fail in the near future.
 Reliance on the version number field for the purposes of admission control is similarly likely to rapidly lead to unintended failure modes.
 Admission of QUIC traffic regardless of version